joebew42/daily-activity-log-concept/README.md

 We are going to define a structured format that can be used to easily describe an activity.
 The candidates are XML (with an optional XSLT support for content representation formatting), JSON or RDF.

-The basic idea is that each activity should describes and action performed on a object.
+The basic idea is that each activity should describe an action performed on a object.
 In addition we will give some useful (but optional) information such as references about the activity (i.e. URLs, notes or whatever).

 ### XML